DoraFactory/Asynchronous-Consensus-Benchmarking-Tool/README.md

 * cpu: >=8 cores
 * memory: >=8GB

 > Note that the base image built in our Dockerfile is Ubuntu.
-If your operating system is different from here, you can replace the base image as needed.
+If your operating system is different from here, you need to replace the base image as needed.

 Go to the `scripts` directory under the `HBBFT-NODE` directory, and then execute
 ```shell